AndrewCopeland/conjur-api-powershell/README.md

 ```

 #### Get-Help
-You can Get-Help on all of the functioned mentioned above.
+You can Get-Help on all of the functions mentioned above.

 ```powershell
 PS C:\> Get-Help Update-ConjurPolicy